 Tiana Los, Seattle

 Eye of the Beholder

 I just saw the November issue.
 What a great job.
 Your art director, Benjamen Purvis, really has the magazine in a groove.
 The traffic feature (“Beat the Traffic!”) was awesome.
 Hopefully you feel like all of the hard work is paying off.
 You can really see it on the page.
 Congrats to you and your staff.
 You guys are really doing some creative work.

 Matthew Bates, Design Director, Backpacker magazine, Boulder, Colorado

 Contact the Editors

-Seattle Met wants to know what you really think!
-Send raves and rants to email@example.com, comment on articles at seattlemet.com, or send snail mail to 1201 Western Ave, Ste 425, Seattle, Washington 98101.
-Letters are subject to editing.
+Seattle Met wants to know what you think!
+Send raves and rants and corrections to [email protected], comment on articles at seattlemet.com, or send snail mail to 1201 Western Ave, Ste 425, Seattle, Washington 98101.
+Letters to the editor are subject to editing.
 Please include address and daytime phone number.